UBC ATSC 201 - Meteorology of Storms

 At the end of this course, you should be able to:

-The final exam is comprehensive (covers the whole course), but most of the questions are based on all the material since the midterm exam. .
+The final exam is comprehensive (covers the whole course), but most of the questions are focused on material since the midterm exam.

 Learning Goals

-Based on all the material since the midterm exam, you should be able to:
+An overview of all the material since the midterm exam is below.
+You should be able to:

 1. Synthesize all the material you learned into a coherent understanding of: